Biking around Manhattan

 The bike share program is a popular service for Manhattan visitors to provide random transportation around the city.
-Bikes are 1-speed beach cruisers, and the predominantly white-colored bicycles are found at 9 GAB racks spread around the city.
+Bikes are 1-speed beach cruisers, and the predominantly green-colored bicycles are found at 9 GAB racks spread around the city.
 Simply return the GAB to any of the locations, and enjoy your ride.

 Green Apple Bike station locations

 The inaugural Bleeding Kansas Gravelduro adds variety to northeast Kansas' fame as a gravel bike racing attraction.
 The first race was held in September 2018 and organizers expect to build momentum for future races in Manhattan.
 Bleeding Kansas

 Access point for this mountain bike trail is the U.S. Highway 24-Blue River trailhead off the west bank of the Big Blue River, in the northeast section of Manhattan.
 Go south on Linear Trail for about 75 yards, and the trail proceeds for 5.5 miles along the river.
 Packed surface through wooded area with switchbacks, drops, a few jumps and challenging obstacles along the trail.

 Fancy Creek State Park

 Fancy Creek State Park at Tuttle Creek Lake offers 6 miles of challenging terrain, one of Kansas’ best mountain bike trails.